Ibadism: Demographics

 Historically, the early medieval Rustamid dynasty in Algeria was Ibadi, and refugees from its capital, Tiaret, founded the North African Ibadi communities, which still exist in M'zab.
-The Mozabites, a Berber ethnic group in M'zab, are Ibadis.
+The Mozabites, a Berber ethnic group in the M'zab valley, are Ibadis.
 Ibadism also exists elsewhere in Africa, particularly in Zanzibar in Tanzania, the Nafusa Mountains in Libya.
 They are also a minority in predominantly Sunni regions as the city of Ouargla and the island of Djerba.

 The mainstream branch of Ibadism is Wahbi, although others include notable modern ones such as Nukkar and Azzabas.